[Japanese][English]

 ▲Continuum Fitted spectrum

-(normalized as continuuum level=1)
+(normalized as continuum level=1)

 If you combined this resultant spectrum (H75611omlcsf_ecwzr_c) directly by the task "scombine" (combine=ave group=images), you ca get a "rough" combined spectrum.
 But, its S/N ratio in this spectrum might be "partly" not good, in this case.
-Because counts form the edge of each order are not weighed but added with adjascent "overlapped" area.
+Because counts form the edge of each order are not weighed but added with adjacent "overlapped" area.

 In order to avoid this degeneration, it is better to create a "blaze function" of the spectrum.

-[2] Deviding the source by the fitted spectrum, you can get easily the "Blaze Function" (CBlaze).
+[2] Dividing the source by the fitted spectrum, you can get easily the "Blaze Function" (CBlaze).

 ecl> sarith H75611omlcsf_ecwzr / H75611omlcsf_ecwzr_c CBlaze